fahlerile/srp/README.md

 ### Portability/API design
 - [x] Give the user an opportunity to avoid including `vec.h` and `mat.h` (one more header guard?)
 - [x] Use `const` in function declarations where needed
-- [ ] Reorder arguments in drawcalls
+- [x] Reorder arguments in drawcalls
-- [ ] Hide the API structure definitions to avoid users modifying structure members themselves
+- [ ] Add realloc and etc. functions for buffer objects (see OpenGL for reference)

 ## What I learned
 This is a section specially for my portfolio, so feel free to skip it.
 Well, I learned: